reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 ####Flows

 The OpenID Connect authentication process consists by requiring the user to authenticate him/her self through a OpenID provider.
-This process then returns the information about the user in the form of a id token, which contains scopes and claims, as well as other useful information about the user being authenticated.
+This process then returns the information about the user in the form of an id token, which contains scopes and claims, as well as other useful information about the user being authenticated.

 The way in which this process is conducted is referred as a flow.
 The main flows are: